kaustubhya/DevFlow-NJS/Notes/Introduction Notes.md

 - in components > cards > questioncard.tsx
   change the metric tag of user, use this code:
   `imgUrl={author.picture}`

   - we get an error saying the image is being served by clerk.
   - for that go to next.config.mjs

+  🛑🛑🛑🛑 Community Page
+  Let us start with building the community page, for this go to app > (root) > community > page.tsx

+  After putting in the reusable components of local search bar and filters, we will go to lib > actions > user.action.ts to create a getAllUsers function there, which will fetch all of our users from the backend.

+  After that in community > page.tsx, we style it a bit and then let us create a card component to display all users.

+  Go to components > cards > UserCard.tsx

+  Creating Tags in a community page can be a little tough as we have to fetch all the questions that the user has asked and the tags associated with it.
+Similarly what tags has the user used while answering to a question.

+  For that, we need to create a tag action, so go to lib > actions > tag.action.ts